ay-ay-vasilev/SDL2Game/README.md

 - Default behavior for enemies.

 Maintenance:
+- Remove string_view reference parameters if they are casted to strings.
+- Fix new warnings.
 - Delete textures properly ?
 - Add implementation files for Components.
 - Remove unused CameraSystem and add CameraComponent (after RenderSystem refactor)